Facing the Black Swan - How the Leisure Industry survives COVID-19

 Whether this is with already existing creditors about extended payment terms, or for new partnerships that you aim for to help you through this - talk to them!

 We are all in this together, and many companies realize this by supporting smaller entities to ensure the industry's health is not compromised further than it already is.
 Thus, give it a chance - talk to them and see if you can meet in the middle.

 If you can't get anywhere with negotiating, make full use of your suppliers' lease or insurance payment terms, but do not pay late.

 What we see to be practiced is also sending a letter to the European policymakers requesting industry support, but also requesting this at a local level.

 Many governments have already taken actions and adjusted measures regarding taxes and other payment obligations.
-In the Netherlands, for example, provinces are starting to set up their own crisis funds.
+In the Netherlands, for example, provinces started to set up their own crisis funds since March.